Benefits of Sunlight: How To Get More No Matter Where You Live!

 Multiple Sclerosis

-For example, there is evidence that high levels of vitamin D either from diet or from UVR exposure may decrease the risk of developing multiple sclerosis (MS).
+Several research studies have linked low vitamin D levels to diseases.
+For example, there is evidence that high vitamin D levels, either from diet or UVR exposure, may decrease the risk of developing multiple sclerosis (MS).

-In one study it was found that living at a latitude above 37° increased the risk of developing MS throughout life by greater than 100%.
+It has been found that people who live at higher latitudes have a higher incidence and prevalence of MS. One study found that living at a latitude above 37° increased the risk of developing MS throughout life by greater than 100%.

 Type 1 Diabetes